Cloudzero/samwise/README.md

 a few lines of code and a single command line deploy.

-While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling (at least today) falls short of this goal :disappointed:
+While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling (at least today) falls just short of this goal :disappointed:

 #### Example:

-The latest version SAM CLI (or `sam`) has made some great improvements reducing the number of commands you need to run to only 2, producing nice status output and if you use the `--guided` option, eliminating the need to remember the command line options with every run.
+The latest version SAM CLI (or `sam`) has made some great improvements, reducing the number of commands you need to run to only 2, producing nice status output and if you use the `--guided` option and eliminating the need to remember the command line options with every run.
 However it's still not without some challenges.
-MFA prompts and namespacing things are still not as easy as it should be.
-You can add parameter overrides to your SAM toml file, but they probably shouldn't be in there so you are still adding cli options.
-When you are trying to rapidly iterate on a project you might find yourself deploying hundreds of times a day, doing this with `sam` is still more painful than it should be.
+Juggling AWS profiles, MFA prompts and namespacing things are still not as easy as they should be.
+When you are trying to rapidly iterate on a project you might find yourself deploying hundreds of times a day, doing this with `sam` alone is still more painful than it should be.

 **Close(!) but not quite there yet:**